Two Knights Defense, Traxler Counterattack

-The opening is a variation of the Two Knights Defense where White has chosen the offensive line 4.Ng5 immediately attacking the f7-square with the knight and bishop, and Black's last move counterattacks the f2-square with the bishop, and is one of several ways to avoid the Fried Liver Attack.
+The opening is a variation of the Two Knights Defense where White has chosen the offensive line 4.Ng5, immediately attacking the f7-square with the knight and bishop, and Black has replied 4...Bc5, counterattacking the f2-square.

-The variation was first seen in the game Reinisch vs Karel Traxler played in Hostouň in 1890.
+The variation was first seen in the game J. Reinisch–Karel Traxler played in Hostouň in 1890.
 Later it was named after Wilkes-Barre, Pennsylvania by Frank Marshall, who claimed to be first to analyze and publish it, so today 4...Bc5 is known as both the Traxler Variation and (in the United States and the United Kingdom only) the Wilkes-Barre Variation.

 The opening is classified as code C57 in the Encyclopaedia of Chess Openings.